 Breastfeeding is more than a way to provide your baby with nourishment.
-Don't worry; letting your baby nurse for comfort won't create bad habits.
+Letting your baby nurse for comfort won't create bad habits.
 In many cultures, breastfeeding is used as much to calm infants as it is to nourish them.